 The Special Edition DVD, which was released as part of the movie's 10th Anniversary, contains some new extras in the form of a read-along feature and some games.
 Many thanks to Prince for sending in the picture of the Collector's Edition video.

-After the original, there were three sequels made, giving the full Swan Princess series four films in total.
-The second and third films are traditionally-animated, just like the original, and the fourth film is computer-animated.
+After the original, there were four sequels made, giving the full Swan Princess series five films in total.
+The second and third films are traditionally-animated, just like the original, while the fourth and fifth are computer-animated.

 The Swan Princess II has the subtitle of The Secret of the Castle or Escape from Castle Mountain.
 From what I can make out, the American title of the movie is Escape from Castle Mountain, but in most places in Europe and Asia, it's known as The Secret of the Castle.
 Anyway, this sequel was released direct-to-video in 1997.
 There are a few different covers for The Swan Princess II, but the content appears to be the same.